Jake-Garneau/poker-AI/README.md

    - Similar dataset of recorded multiplayer NLHE games, but cannot view other players’ cards.
    - Can be used as additional data for performance evaluation.

-- After downloading the datasets, ensure they are placed in the `data/` directory to match the expected file structure.

 ### Method:

 #### Data Analysis and Preprocessing: